Useful command tips for excluding lines that start with comments

 alias ggrep='grep -v -e "^\s*#" -e "^\s*$"'

-• From the beginning of the line #
+• From the beginning of the line#

-• Line breaks only
+• Line break only

 By the way